Spark Arena

 Spark Arena (also known as Auckland City Arena, and formerly as Vector Arena) is a multipurpose arena in Auckland, New Zealand.
 The venue is located at Quay Park, Parnell, very close to Britomart Transport Centre and The Strand Station.
 The arena cost approximately $94 million, and of this sum ratepayers contributed $68 million for the facility to be managed by QPAM, the NZ operator, in New Zealand's first big public-private partnership.
 This runs for 40 years before ownership is transferred to the city.

 After delays due to construction-related issues, the arena's first concert was Rock Star Supernova on 24 March 2007.

-Name
+Naming rights

 During planning and construction, the venue was called Auckland City Arena.
 Vector Limited held the naming rights from the venue's opening in 2007 until April 2017, during which time it was called Vector Arena.
 On 19 April 2017, Spark New Zealand took over the naming rights, renaming the venue Spark Arena.